On the day

 How long until I get my theory test result and certificate?

 Your pass or fail result appears on screen a few minutes after you finish the test, and the test centre hands you a printed letter (including a pass certificate if you passed).
-Since 28 November 2024, DVSA also emails a digital copy of the result, but the email itself is not a valid pass certificate — keep the printed certificate safe, as you will need the number to book the practical test.
+Keep the printed certificate safe — you will need the certificate number to book the practical test.
+If you lose it, you can recover the number online via gov.uk/find-theory-test-pass-number.

 Source: gov.uk — pass mark and result